Legal Aid rates for translation

 Something missing?
 Why not add your page?

-These quotes can also be used to prove value for money when requesting prior authority.
+These quotes are then used to prove value for money when applying for prior authority.

-With Linguist Directory, legal aid solicitors can save time and money by easily downloading multiple legal aid interpreting quotes in seconds.
-Register now, it’s FREE!
+With Linguist Directory, legal aid solicitors can now save time and money by receiving multiple legal aid interpreting quotes in seconds.

 Legal aid rates for interpreters explained